-For the moored buoys of some Members, wind speeds at 10 m above site elevation and 20 m above site elevation are derived from an algorithm (Liu et al., 1979) that uses the height of the anemometer, the wind speed, a constant relative humidity of 85%, a constant sea-level pressure of 1 013.25 hPa, and the air and water temperature.
+For the moored buoys of some countries the wind measurements are made at 3 m or 4 m, wind speeds at 10 m above site elevation and 20 m above site elevation are derived from an algorithm (Liu et al., 1979) that uses the height of the anemometer, the wind speed, a constant relative humidity of 85%, a constant sea-level pressure of 1 013.25 hPa, and the air and water temperature.
 If either the air or water temperature is unavailable, then the neutral stability is assumed, taking into account that neutral stability can introduce an error of up to 5%.
-If both are missing then neither 10 nor 20 m wind speeds are made.
+If both are missing then neither 10 nor 20 m wind speeds are determined.

-The United Kingdom, French and Irish K-series moored buoys and India s moored buoys have traditionally used a cup anemometer and a self-referencing wind vane to measure the speed and direction over a 10 min acquisition period each hour.
+The United Kingdom, French and Irish K-seriesand India s moored buoys have traditionally used a cup anemometer and a self-referencing wind vane to measure the speed and direction over a 10 min acquisition period prior to the top of each hour.
 However, during operation, salt water permeates the seals and eventually failure of the instruments occurs when salt crystals form in the lubricant leading to mechanical failure of the moving parts.
-Thesemoored buoys have dual wind systems to provide increased resilience in the event of anemometer failure.
-To further improve reliability, some MembersMembersMembersareMembers are replacing these with a new wind system utilizing a sonic anemometer and electronic compass.
+These have now been replaced with a new wind system utilizing a sonic anemometer and electronic compass.
+To further improve reliability the UK buoysbuoysbuoysbuoys moored buoys all have dual wind systems to provide increased resilience in the event of anemometer failure.(reference),Members

+Reference may be provided to justify the above statement.
+Accuracy of the sonic is less when we measure higher velocities .

 4.3.3 Temperature

 Temperature is one of the basic meteorological measurements.
 Electronic thermistors are generally used to make all temperature measurements which are provided in degrees Celsius (°C).
 Temperature measurements can also be used for deriving sea-level pressure and standard-height wind speed from non-standard height atmospheric pressure and wind measurements, respectively.

 4.3.3.1 Air temperature

 Air temperature measurements are generally very reliable; however, it is important to note that the physical position of temperature sensors can adversely affect measurements.
-Air temperature housings can lead to non-representative readings in low wind conditions..
-Air temperature is sampled at some rate during the sampling period (typically 1 Hz or 0.1 Hz).
+Air temperature housings can lead to non-representative readings in low wind conditions (Reference).Air temperature is sampled at some rate during the sampling period (typically 1 Hz or 0.1 Hz).Air temperature is generally measured along with relative humidity and the resolution is 0.1°C.Some buoy operators use high redolution temperature sensors used for underwater application with high resolution of the order of 0.0001°C.

 4.3.3.2 Water temperature

-While there are generally few problems with water temperature measurements, it should be noted that the depth of water temperature sensors varies with buoy hull, and that the temperature probes on buoys are attached to the inside of the hull.
+While there are generally few problems with water temperature measurements, it should be noted that the depth of water temperature sensors varies with buoy hull, and that the temperature probes on buoys are often attached to the inside of the hull.
 Since buoy hulls are highly thermally conducting, the temperatures measured may reflect the average temperature of the water around the submerged hull rather than the temperature of the water nearest the probe.
-In highly stratified water, especially during afternoon hours in calm wind conditions, the water temperature reported from a buoy may be 2 °C to 3 °C below the kinkinskin temperature of the water.
+In highly stratified water, especially during afternoon hours in calm wind conditions, the water temperature reported from a buoy may be 2 °C to 3 °C below the skin temperature of the water.surface temperature of the water.
+This value may also biased due to biofouling.
+Most of the sensors for long term underwater temperature measurement offer high resolution of the order of 0.0001°C.The temperature values indicated by other sensors such as current meters mounted at different location can be compared for better estimation.ITS 90 Scale is generally followed for measurement.surface

 4.3.4 Ocean wave estimates